wavefrontHQ/docs/pages/doc/logging_overview.md

 </tbody>
 </table>

-{% include note.html content="Our logging feature does not support OpenTelemetry logs yet.
-If you use OpenTelemetry and send data to our service, the logs you send do not show up on the Logs Browser." %}
+{% include note.html content="Our service does not support log ingestion for the OpenTelemetry Protocol." %}

 ## View Logs and Troubleshoot